Volkswagen Gol: North America

 Volkswagen Group of America marketed variants of the Gol (manufactured by Volkswagen do Brasil) in North America as entry-level models from February 1987 until 1993 under the Volkswagen Fox nameplate.
 It was intended to provide Volkswagen dealers with a competitor to the then very successful Hyundai Excel and Yugo low-price cars.
-Initially offered as a two-door and four-door sedan as well as a two-door wagon, the wagon was discontinued for model year 1991 along with the two-door sedan for the Canadian market.
+Initially offered as a two-door and four-door sedan as well as a two-door wagon, the wagon was discontinued for the 1991 model year along with the two-door sedan for the Canadian market.
 That same year the remaining Fox versions received a mild restyling.

 All North American models employed a longitudinally-mounted inline-four 1.8 L gasoline engine producing 81 hp at 5,500 rpm and 93 lbft of torque at 3,250 rpm.

 Early models (1987–1990) featured Bosch CIS-E type Jetronic electro-mechanical fuel injection, using an oxygen sensor to assist in fuel management.
 Later models (1991–1993) employed Bosch Digifant electronic fuel injection.
 In Canada from 1987 to early 1988 it was offered with the simpler Bosch CIS fuel injection system without an oxygen sensor or catalytic converter for the engine fuel management system.

 Over the course of its model history, trim levels included base Fox, GL, GTS, GLS, GL Sport, Polo, and a Wolfsburg Edition.
 Options included air conditioning, five-speed (vs. four) manual transmission and metallic paint.
 No automatic transmission was offered.
 The GL trim featured revised cloth trim, rear license plate backing, ceiling-mounted map light, glove compartment light, trunk light, tachometer (excepting wagon models), body-colored bumpers, hubcaps, passenger side exterior rear view mirror, 175/70-13 tires, locking gas cap and three-point rear seat belts.

 1990 and later US models featured "automatic" non-motorized front seat shoulder belts along with a knee-bar and manual front lap belts, while Canadian models retained the manual pillar-mounted front seat belts.

 The 1991 facelift included revised grille, headlights, turn signals, badges, and hubcaps, as well as reduction of towing hooks from four to two.